GPUOpen-Tools/compressonator/README.md

 Build Instructions for Windows 7 and up
 ------------------------------------------------------

-To build the applications you will need to have Visual Studio 2015 installed.
+To build the applications you will need to have Visual Studio 2015 installed and Qtv5.7 msvc2015 and msvc2015_64 opensource downloaded from Qt website.

 The directory of your workspace should be as follows